 To Become a TUR Planner

 - Take the Certification Course to become a Toxics Use Reduction Planner, a certified professional empowered by the Toxics Use Reduction Act to approve Toxics Use Reduction Plans.

 For Existing TUR Planners

-- Annual reporting workshops for updates on reporting under the federal Toxics Release Inventory and Massachusetts Toxics Use Reduction Act (Forms R, S, and A), presented in the spring
+- Annual reporting workshops for updates on reporting under the federal Toxics Release Inventory and Massachusetts Toxics Use Reduction Act (Forms R, S, and A), presented in the spring by MassDEP.

 - Demonstration Site tours provide real world examples from companies innovating in toxics use reduction or resource conservation.

 Check the TURI calendar for dates and registration availability.